nuvlaedge/peripheral-manager-network/README.md

 |          NUVLA_ENDPOINT 	| if you're not using [nuvla.io](https://nuvla.io) then set this to your Nuvla endpoint: `export NUVLA_ENDPOINT=<your endpoint>`                                      	|
 | | |

-### Launching the NuvlaBox Peripheral Manager for Ethernet devices
+### Launching the NuvlaBox Peripheral Manager for network devices

 Simply run `docker-compose up --build`